 Savings can be made by buying tickets that allow multiple journeys or that are short season passes.

 BritRail - railway passes for overseas visitors with a wide range of options depending on how much of the country you want to travel across and for how long.
 They last from 3 days to a month consecutively or 3 to 15 days over 1 or 2 months (15 days only for 2 months).
 Age discounts apply to children up to 15, youth 16-25 and seniors over 60.
 They have to be bought in advance, cannot be purchased from within the UK and are only available to visitors on non-UK passports, they can make you large savings on rail travel around the country.

-London is expensive, rural locations and seaside towns less so
+London is expensive, away from London especially rural locations and seaside towns less so

 When surveyed, those visitors to the UK who didn't visit London considered the cost of visiting and the value for money for all aspects of their visit better than those who did visit London.
 The countryside can supply its own entertainment, National Parks, beaches, hiking etc.